SACRPH 2019 Tours, Plenaries, and Events

 Preserving Alexandria: Historic Renewal and Redeveloped History

 During Panel Session 1, this bus and walking workshop will travel from the DoubleTree Hotel by bus to Old Town Alexandria, where we will examine City Hall/Market Square and the evolution of the working waterfront.
 The workshop will interrogate the two as case studies in restoration, reuse, and urban renewal in the nation’s third oldest historic district.
 On-site analysis raises questions of what is – and was – considered historic and of how city planning approaches are measured over time.
-The walk begins at City Hall and continues east to the waterfront.
-We then walk from the Torpedo Factory along the shoreline to Windmill Hill Park, before returning to the DoubleTree.
+The walk begins at City Hall and continues along King Street to the Torpedo Factory and Waterfront Park, before returning to the DoubleTree.
 Join us on a journey into planning history within a context of historic preservation and a discussion of national trends and local experience in George Washington’s hometown.

 Friday Mobile Workshop, November 1, 2:15 pm – 4:00 pm